AElfProject/aelf-docs/docs/quick-start/developers/dao-dapp/index.md

 :::info

-ℹ️ Note: Ensure that you are running this command under the **vote-dapp-tutorial** folder.
+ℹ️ Note: Ensure that you are running this command under the **2-dapp** folder.

 :::